robots-from-jupyter/robotlab/README.md

 All of the dependencies are captured in [construct.yaml.in][].
 In addition to everything mentioned above, you'll also find:

-In addition, to support the workshop, a number of libraries are included:
+In addition to required dependencies a number of extra libraries are included to showcase some of the features of using Robot Framework interactively.
 - `SeleniumLibrary` for controlling browsers
-  - `geckodriver` for interacting with Firefox
+  - `geckodriver` for interacting with Mozilla Firefox
-  - `python-chromedriver-binary` for interacting with Chrome & Chromium
+  - `chromedriver` for interacting with Chromium and Google Chrome
-  - > Note: it's pretty easy to get `webdriver` for Edge, but can't be redistributed
+  - > it's pretty easy to [get `webdriver`][webdriver] for Microsoft Edge, but can't be redistributed
-- `opencv` for doing image-driven testing
+- `opencv` for image-driven testing
-- `robotframework-lint` for normalizing your robot syntax
+- `robotframework-lint` for helping you write clean robot syntax

 [anaconda-project]: https://github.com/anaconda-platform/anaconda-project